sk4ndal-commits/rtlog/README.md

 - Selecting a line: Use j/k (with the Filter Panel closed) to move the selection up/down in the main log view.
 The selected line is highlighted.
 - Display: Shows ±N neighboring lines around the selection (default N=3).
 The selected line is emphasized.
 - Scroll position: Opening and closing the Context View does not change your current scroll position in the main log view.

+## Alerts / Highlighting
+- Purpose: Visually surface critical lines immediately.
+- Defaults: ERROR and FATAL trigger alerts if you don't pass any --alert options.
+- User-defined: Use --alert multiple times to define your own patterns (literal, case-insensitive).
+Example: --alert timeout --alert "connection lost" --alert "panic".
+- Behavior:
+  - Lines matching an alert pattern are colored red in the main log view.
+  - A small non-blocking flashing banner appears near the top for ~3 seconds showing the alert text.
+  - The alert overlay never pauses auto-scroll or blocks input; it is purely visual and transient.

 ## Summary / Stats Panel
 - Always visible beneath the status bar.